LmanTW/Light-Framework/Documents/01-Introduction/02-Simple_Example.md

 # Simple Example
 Suppose you want to build a [SPA (Single Page Application)](https://en.wikipedia.org/wiki/Single-page_application), it may look something like this.
+This is a simple applaction which you have two clickable boxes which when the user click, the color will change.

 ## File Structure
 * [Main.html](mainhtml)